HomeBlogLanguagesEnglish vocabulary

 Should I memorize phonetics for every word?

-Ideally yes for words whose pronunciation is counterintuitive for French speakers (debt, colonel, Wednesday).
-Add phonetic transcription or an audio note for those specific words.
-For words with predictable pronunciation, phonetic notes are usually unnecessary.
+Ideally yes for words whose pronunciation is counterintuitive for French speakers (debt, colonel, Wednesday, choir, island).
+Add phonetic transcription using IPA notation or a pronunciation audio note for those specific words.
+For words with predictable pronunciation based on common patterns, phonetic notes are usually unnecessary and clutter the card.
+A practical compromise: add pronunciation notes for any word that has already caused you a pronunciation error in a real conversation -- those personal failures are much more salient as learning prompts.

 How many synonyms should I put on one card?

 One synonym per card is the best rule.
-If a term has several frequent alternatives, create one card per synonym with its specific nuance.
+If a term has several frequent alternatives, create one card per synonym with its specific nuance and register.
 Packing multiple synonyms into one card dilutes retrieval effort and increases confusion between close terms.
+Example: do not put 'begin / start / commence / initiate' on one card -- create four separate cards with a note on each about register (commence is formal; start is neutral and very common; initiate is professional/technical; begin is neutral but slightly more formal than start).

 How can I retain English vocabulary long term?

-Long-term retention comes from combining active recall, spaced repetition, and context.
-Active recall means trying to retrieve the word before seeing the answer, which strengthens memory through effort.
-Spaced repetition schedules reviews right before forgetting, so memory traces become more durable over time.
+Long-term retention comes from combining active recall, spaced repetition, and contextual exposure.
+Active recall means trying to retrieve the word before seeing the answer, which strengthens memory through retrieval effort.
+Spaced repetition schedules reviews right before the forgetting threshold, so memory traces become progressively more durable over time.
 Context turns isolated words into usable knowledge: add a short sentence, a collocation, and a realistic use case such as an email or conversation.
-In practice, short daily sessions beat occasional long sessions.
+In practice, short daily sessions (15-20 minutes) beat occasional long sessions every time.
 Consistency is what transforms vocabulary from recognition into real speaking ability.

 How many words should I learn per day?

-A realistic pace is usually 5 to 15 new words per day depending on your schedule and level.
+A realistic pace is 5 to 15 new words per day depending on your schedule and current level.
 For most learners, 10 words per day is a strong balance between progress and review load.
 The critical factor is not only how many new words you add, but whether you can keep review quality high without overload.
-If reviews become too long, reduce new-card intake temporarily to protect retention.
+If reviews become too long (more than 20 minutes), reduce new-card intake temporarily to protect retention.
 Learning slightly less but consolidating better gives better long-term results than an unsustainable high pace followed by drop-off.

 How many words do you need for B2 English?

-Reaching B2 typically requires around 4,000 to 5,000 active words, along with a larger passive vocabulary.
+Reaching B2 typically requires around 4,000 to 5,000 active words, along with a larger passive vocabulary (approximately 8,000-10,000).
 This range usually supports autonomous conversation, nuanced discussion, and comfortable understanding of authentic content like videos, articles, and podcasts.
 However, raw word count alone is not enough.
 You also need collocations, register awareness, and context-based usage.
-In other words, 4,500 well-mastered words are more valuable than 8,000 weakly recognized items.
-A B2 target should combine lexical quantity, usage quality, and consistent practice.
+In other words, 4,500 well-mastered words -- including their collocations, false friend distinctions, and phrasal verb patterns -- are more valuable than 8,000 weakly recognized items.

 Are flashcards effective for learning English?

 Yes, flashcards are highly effective for English vocabulary when designed well.
 They rely on two evidence-based mechanisms: active recall and spaced repetition.
-Together, these mechanisms improve long-term retention much more than passive rereading.
-To maximize results, keep cards simple (one idea per card), add one short example sentence, and include frequent collocations.
+Together, these mechanisms improve long-term retention much more than passive rereading or highlighting.
+To maximize results, keep cards simple (one idea per card), add one short example sentence, include frequent collocations, and note register.
 Avoid overloaded cards or long synonym lists on a single item.
 Used consistently, even in short sessions, flashcards build vocabulary you can actually use in conversation and comprehension tasks.

 Should I learn from word lists?

-Word lists are useful as a starting framework, especially for prioritization (for example, Oxford 3000), but they are not sufficient on their own.
-Learning isolated words without context often leads to fragile memory and weak transfer to speaking.
-A better approach is to use lists to select targets, then convert each word into a contextualized card: core translation, short sentence, typical collocation, and register note when relevant.
-This combines frequency efficiency with contextual depth, leading to stronger retention and easier real-life reuse.
+Word lists are useful as a prioritization framework, especially for frequency-based lists (Oxford 3000, COCA).
+But they are not sufficient on their own.
+Learning isolated words without context produces fragile memory and weak transfer to production.
+A better approach: use lists to select targets, then convert each word into a contextualized card with translation, example sentence, typical collocation, and register note.
+This combines frequency efficiency with contextual depth -- leading to stronger retention and easier real-life usage.
+Lists tell you what to learn; flashcards with examples determine how well you learn it.

 ← Back to the Languages guide